UniBO-PRISMLab/la-mqtt/README.md

 For more information about the **la-mqtt**' operations and performance, please refer to the scientific article below:

-Federico Montori, Lorenzo Gigli, Luca Sciullo, Marco Di Felice, *LA-MQTT: Location-aware publish-subscribe communications forthe Internet of Things*, submitted for publication in the
+Federico Montori, Lorenzo Gigli, Luca Sciullo, Marco Di Felice, *LA-MQTT: Location-aware publish-subscribe communications for the Internet of Things*, submitted for publication in the
 ACM Transactions on Internet of Things (TIOT), 2021.